Samuel Powel

 Samuel Powel (October 28, 1738 – September 29, 1793) was a colonial and post-revolutionary mayor of Philadelphia, Pennsylvania.
 Since Philadelphia's mayoral office had been abolished early in the revolutionary period, Powel was the last colonial mayor of the city and the first to serve after the United States gained independence from Great Britain.

+Early life and education

+Powell was born in Philadelphia, in the Province of Pennsylvania, British America, on October 28, 1738, the son of Samuel Powel and Mary Morris.
+On August 7, 1769, he married Elizabeth Willing, the daughter of Philadelphia mayor Charles Willing and Ann Shippen, and a sister of Philadelphia mayor and Continental Congressman Thomas Willing, a business partner of Robert Morris.

-He was born in Philadelphia, Pennsylvania, and graduated in 1759 from the College of Philadelphia (now the University of Pennsylvania).
-Sometime after graduation Powel made a six-year tour of Europe with his friend John Morgan, where they spent much of their time studying art treasures.
-This customary "Grand Tour" served as an educational rite of passage.
+In 1759, he graduated from the College of Philadelphia, later renamed the University of Pennsylvania.
+After graduation, Powel made a six-year tour of Europe with his friend John Morgan.
+They spent much of their time studying art treasures.
+This customary grand tour served as an educational rite of passage.
 A regular feature of aristocratic education, it served as a means of gaining both exposure and association with the sophistication of Europe.

+Career

-He served as mayor from 1775 to 1776 and 1789 to 1790, the office having been abolished under the Pennsylvania Constitution of 1776.
+He served as mayor from 1775 to 1776 and then again from 1789 to 1790.
+After 1790, the office was abolished under the Pennsylvania Constitution of 1776.
 He was a member of the Pennsylvania State Senate from 1790 to his death in 1793.

 Powel was an early member of the American Philosophical Society and a trustee of the College of Philadelphia (now the University of Pennsylvania).